 For homework: Ask students to do So viel kosten kuriose Artikel für Hunde in writing and then to research three similar items for pets online.
-Students prepare a short PowerPoint presentation introducing the items, including their price, following the format of the previous exercise.
+Students prepare a short PowerPoint presentation, following the format of the previous exercise.
 Alternatively, students write a short creative essay from the viewpoint of a pet about its owner.
 Title: Mein Mensch.